mreigen/scraper_test/README.md

 scraper_test
 ============

-scraper using mechanize and nokogiri
+scraper to scrape ASP NET pages using mechanize and nokogiri

 TODO list:
 - Add file lock (flock) to prevent to processes writing data on the same file at the same time.
 I had 9 processes parsing the site and I have no conflict problem.